 The real adventure in building this site for Oakley’s Scheer Security was the domain transfer from DreamHost (which has dreadful domain management tools, or did at the time) to Namecheap so that we could move the site onto WP Engine.
 Theme is the Legacy child theme for Genesis from Appfinite, one I considered for my… Continue Reading Scheer Security

 We built this site with features like WalkScore…and the client ended up getting a full-time day job and never rtook it live.
 I really like the way the design turned out, though.
 Theme is based on the Ally child theme for Genesis from Appfinite.

 The owner of this site is the daughter-in-law of someone who served on the Oakley Chamber board with me in 2012.
 As you can see, Kimmy makes amazing art cakes for birthdays, weddings, and any other occasion you want.
 The theme is the Adorable child theme for the Genesis framework, from Pretty Darn Cute Designs.… Continue Reading Kimmy’s Cakes

 Ken Wilson leads eco-friendly birding tours to South America, Australia, and New Zealand—plus a few in the United States.
 He needed to upgrade his photo galleries and add event registration.
 The theme is based on the Optimal child theme for Genesis, from Appfinite.
 We added custom taxonomies for bird species and tour locations.

-Membership profiles on the Oakley Chamber site include social media links, maps, a large free-form content area, a photo gallery, and a place to display events, jobs, and special offers for that company (pulled in via Posts2Posts).
-The idea at the time was not only to upgrade the existing website into something usable, but to create a member directory far superior to anything available from the standard chamber web solutions.
-In that we succeeded spectacularly.
+Membership profiles on the Oakley Chamber site include social media links, maps, a large free-form content area, a photo gallery, and a place to display events, jobs, and special offers for that company.
+The idea was not only to upgrade the existing website, but to create a member directory far superior to anything available from the standard chamber web solutions.
 Continue Reading Oakley Chamber of Commerce